100 Things Turning 100 in 2022

 While flappers favored a flat-chested style, dress shop owners Ida Rosenthal and Enid Bissett weren’t fans of the way dresses looked over constricting undergarments.
 So, in 1922, they decided to rethink the boyish form vest and create an undergarment with two cups separated by a piece of elastic.
 With Rosenthal’s husband, William, they refined the design and called it “the Maiden Form Brassiere,” since it lifted and enhanced the shape of the bust.
 It was originally built into their dresses, but customers started requesting separate bras for their other clothing—and a new business was born!
 The Rosenthals and Bissett founded the Enid Manufacturing Co. in 1925 to produce the bras but changed the name to the Maiden Form Brassiere Co. four years later.

 In 1922, neither the name Jaguar nor the luxury cars for which it became famous were yet in existence.
 Instead, 100 years ago, William Walmsley and William Lyons founded the Swallow Sidecar Company, which would later become known as Jaguar.
 It originally manufactured sidecars for motorcycles, and in the 1930s, it expanded into cars and changed its name to SS Cars Limited.
 The final name change to Jaguar came on March 23, 1945, because “in the context of World War II, the letters ‘SS’ had a decidedly evil connotation,” according to Thrillist.
-Today, unfortunately, Jaguars are among the cars that depreciate the quickest.

 Founded in 1922 but defunct since 2009, KB Toys made millions of childhoods happier over its nearly 90-year history.
 In recent years, there’s been talk of a comeback, especially after Toys ‘R’ Us went out of business in 2018, but that has yet to happen.
 For another trip down memory lane, find out the most popular toy the year you were born.